Personal Care Home Requirements

 Personal Care Homes are one of seven types of long term care facilities in Kentucky.
 Personal Care Homes are licensed by the Office of Inspector General (OIG).

 Personal Care Homes provide continuous supervision of residents, basic health and health-related services, personal care services, residential care services and social and recreational activities.
-The following web links will connect you to some of the current laws and regulations governing Personal Care Homes.

 Kentucky Administrative Regulations - Personal Care Home Operations and Services

-Click Here to review the regulation that establishes licensure requirements for the operation and services to be provided by PCHs.
+View 902 KAR 20:036 - The regulation that establishes licensure requirements for the operation and services to be provided by PCHs.

 Kentucky Revised Statutes - Resident Rights and Related Information

-Kentucky Revised Statutes - Reporting and Recordkeeping of Adult Abuse, Neglect or Exploitation
+Adult Abuse, Neglect or Exploitation Reporting

 Kentucky Occupational Safety & Health (OSH)